stellaservice/glue_ops/README.md

 ## Authentication

-For actions (run command) that rely on communicating with Github (cloning, PRing) the CLI relies on the environment variable GITHUB_TOKEN being set with proper scopes.
+For actions (run/publish/merge command) that rely on communicating with Github (cloning, PRing, merging) the CLI relies on the environment variable: `GITHUB_TOKEN` being set with proper scopes.

+Additionally for PR approval functionality, typically the PR creator cannot be the PR approver.
+To solve this the CLI will opt to use the environment variable `GITHUB_APPROVAL_TOKEN` if available.

 This CLI has been tested with a personal access token including the following scopes: `repo, read:org`

-*Sync command can be used standalone without GITHUB_TOKEN*

 ## File Syncs